• Skip to primary navigation

 Mazatlan is a Mexican town in the Sinaloa region.
 It has incredible beaches on the Pacific coastline and tourists travel here for its resorts.

-Mazatlan has all the appeal of tourist-centric Mexican towns such as Puerto Vallarta, but with more history and culture when it comes to the Mesoamerican peoples.
+It has the appeal of tourist-centric resorts such as Puerto Vallarta, but with more history and culture when it comes to the Mesoamerican peoples.

-This is where thousands of tourists flock in the summer to soak up some rays and have a relaxing time.
+This is where thousands of both domestic and international tourists flock in the summer to soak up some rays and have the utter most relaxing time.

 Is Mazatlan Safe?